Reduce the calls that come after the visit.

 decrease in clinic callbacks from patients that watched video post-op

-Incredible Health 2025 (6th Annual) State of U.S. Nurses & Technicians Report; Hidalgo et al., PRS Global Open, 2024
+Sources: Hansen et al., JMIR, 2024 (recall); Deshpande et al., JMIR, 2023 (health behavior, self-efficacy); Incredible Health, 6th Annual State of U.S. Nurses & Technicians Report, 2025 (nurse time); Hidalgo et al., PRS Global Open, 2024 (callbacks)

 Our video tools do not replace the care team’s voice.